How to Easily Install DIY Frame Moulding For a Simple, Yet Beautiful Impact

 DIY wall moulding - picture frame moulding in bathroom

-Wood Fill and Caulk Picture Frame Moulding
+Step 4: Wood Fill and Caulk Picture Frame Moulding

 Once all the box trim is up, get your wood filler out.
 Rub the wood filler into each nail hole and where the corners of the trim meet.
+If you’re new to using wood filler, here is a great post on all the tips and tricks for using wood filler.

 Next: caulk.
 The caulk goes along the lines between the trim and the wall, creating a seamless look.
 Caulk is not quite as forgiving as wood filler, it doesn’t sand down.
 I typically try to cut a fairly small hole in my caulk tubes to prevent using too much from coming out and making a big mess.
 Baby wipes are also a lifesaver to clean excess caulk as you go.
+And again, if you’re new to using caulk, check out this caulking 101 post.

 Put a small bead in the crevasse along the seam, then gently run your finger along it, making sure the seam is sealed and especially making sure no extra caulk is chunking up anywhere.